benwattsjones/OS-Build/README.md

 License:
 --------
-This software is licensed under the GNU GPLv3 license (see 'license.txt').
+This software is licensed under the GNU GPLv3 license (see 'LICENSE').
 It is hoped The source code will be usefull to others attempting to build their own simple operating systems.